EreliaStudio/Lumina/doc/04-builtins.md

 Texture emissive as constant;   // explicit constant scope
 ```
 - `constant`: the binding is shared across every pass that uses this shader (ideal for frame-level resources).
 This is the default when the qualifier is omitted.
-- `attribute`: the binding belongs to the render submission (similar to data provided by an AttributeBlock).
+- `attribute`: the binding belongs to the render submission (the same category as `DataBlock ... as attribute`).

 #### Constructors:
 	None.